rinigus/pure-maps/routers/README.md

 ## Tips

-To download data you should always use `poor.http.get` or `poor.http.get_json` in order to use Poor's user-agent and default timeout and error handling.
+To download data you should always use `poor.http.get` or `poor.http.get_json` in order to use WhoGo's user-agent and default timeout and error handling.
 You might also find `poor.AttrDict`, a dictionary with attribute access to keys, convenient when working with JSON data.